-With the NBA season well and truly heating up, fans have something else to look forward to – the All-Star Events.
-An annual showcase of some of the best players in the league, the 2021 NBA All-Star event is about to tip-off, although it may look a little different this year.
-But where can you catch all the action in Australia?
-Find out below.
+With the NBA season well and truly heating up, fans have something else to look forward to – the All-Star Weekend.
+An annual showcase of some of the best players in the league, the 2023 NBA All-Star Weekend is about to tip-off, but where can you catch all the action in Australia?
+Find out with this Canstar Blue guide.

-The 2021 NBA All-Star events will be broadcast live on both Kayo and Foxtel (through ESPN) from 8am AEST on Monday, March 8.
+The 2023 NBA All-Star Weekend will be broadcast live on both Kayo and Foxtel (through ESPN) from 8:30am (AEST) on Saturday, February 18.

 NBA All-Star on Kayo

 One of the most popular options for Aussie basketball fans, Kayo offers a live showcase of the full NBA All-Star schedule, including the All Star Pre-Game Show, Skills Challenge, 3 Point Contest, Dunk Contest, as well as the main event – the All-Star Game.

 Love streaming?
 Love sports?
 Kayo is a streaming platform that provides access to a wealth of sports, from basketball to cricket, motorsports and soccer.
 Click ‘go to site’ for more details.

 min. cost $25 over 1 month

 |2||$30||Go To Site|

 ESPN (Channel 509) offers live coverage of the NBA All-Star Weekend, including the All Star Pre-Game Show, Skills Challenge, 3 Point Contest, Dunk Contest, as well as the All-Star Game itself.